softmatterlab/SmartTrap/Software/NeuralNetworks/README.md

 # Contains the neural networks used in the SmartTrap system.
-Place this folder in the same folder as the main.py for the system to automatically find the networks
+Place this folder in the same folder as the main.py for the system to automatically find the networks.
+The folder should be called NeuralNetworks.

 ## Retraining the YOLO network
 If your system, or particles, are very different from the original SmartTrap you may need to re-train the object detection network to achieve accurate tracking.